bakkemo/umwelt/README.md

 # umwelt
 Elm framework for dealing with state maintaining nodes

 This is pre-alpha anything.
-This framework allows for extending events (node state updates), (event start/start), collision detection, drag & drop, drag handling, and anything else I thought of at the time to a network of nodes (packets of state including a Graphics.Collage.Form).
+This "framework" allows for extending events (node state updates), triggers (event start/start), collision detection, quadtree info , drag & drop, drag handling, and anything else I thought of at the time to a network of nodes (packets of state including a Graphics.Collage.Form).
 It basically started as an approach to drawing a form element element onto the canvas and being able to interact with it later.